cjwit/banjo_build/banjo_build.md

 * **Band saw, circular saw, or panel saw:** You need something to make the big cuts.
 Access to a band saw is best.
 * **Drill:** for starting your peg holes
 * **Router:** This can be useful for a fretboard scoop, but there are other ways to do that, too.
 I did the scoop on the cherry banjo above with a router (it's flat) and cut out the deep scoop on the other one by hand.
 * **Power sander:** I rigged up an old belt sander to work as a bench sander.
-This made a huge difference.
+It made a huge difference and was pretty easy to do.
+You just need to attach some scrap pieces to a larger board so you can clamp it down.
+Then I shoved a wedge-shaped piece of scrap into the handle to hold in on.
+In the future, I'll get a foot pedal.
 An oscilating sander can help, too, but not until pretty far into the project.

 <a href="images/belt_sander.jpg">
     <img src="images/belt_sander_sm.jpg" class="img-responsive" alt="A rigged up belt sander">